Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 	    ORDER BY TotalDuration DESC
 	    USING Outputters.Csv();

-# Creating a database, a table-valued function, a view, and a table
+# Creating a database, a view, a table-valued function, and a table

 If you don't want to always read from files or write to files, you can use the U-SQL metadata objects to add additional abstractions.
 You create them in the context of a database and schema.
 Every U-SQL script will always run with a default database (master) and default schema (dbo) as its default context.
 You can create your own database and/or schema and can change the context using the USE statement.

-# Creating a table-valued function

-You can for example encapsulate parts of a U-SQL script in a table-valued function for future reuse.
-Since we always used the same extract in the examples above, it makes sense to create a table-valued function to encapsulate it and store it for reuse.
-The following script creates a function Searchlog() in the default database and schema:

-	DROP FUNCTION IF EXISTS Searchlog;
-	CREATE FUNCTION Searchlog()
-	RETURNS @searchlog TABLE
-	  (
-	            UserId          int,
-	            Start           DateTime,
-	            Region          string,
-	            Query           string,
-	            Duration        int?,
-	            Urls            string,
-	            ClickedUrls     string
-	  )
-	AS BEGIN
-	 @searchlog =
-	    EXTRACT UserId          int,
-	            Start           DateTime,
-	            Region          string,
-	            Query           string,
-	            Duration        int?,
-	            Urls            string,
-	            ClickedUrls     string
-	    FROM "/Samples/Data/SearchLog.tsv"
-	USING Extractors.Tsv();
-	RETURN;
-	END;

-Note that the first statement drops an already existing definition of the function and then creates the version that we want to use.
-Now you can use the function instead of the EXTRACT expression in the earlier scripts.
-E.g.,

-	@res =
-	    SELECT
-	        Region,
-	        SUM(Duration) AS TotalDuration
-	    FROM Searchlog() AS S
-	GROUP BY Region
-	HAVING SUM(Duration) > 200;

-	OUTPUT @res
-	    TO "/output/<replace_this_with_your_output_name>.csv"
-	    ORDER BY TotalDuration DESC
-	    USING Outputters.Csv();
+But let's start with encapsulating parts of the queries above for future sharing with views and table-valued functions.

 # Creating a view

-If you only have one query expression that you want to abstract and do not want to parameterize it, you can also create a view instead of a table-valued function.
+You can encapsulate a U-SQL expression in a view for future reuse.
+Since we always used the same extract in the examples above, it makes sense to create a view to encapsulate it and store it for reuse in the U-SQL meta data catalog.

 The following script creates a view SearchlogView in the default database and schema:

 	DROP VIEW IF EXISTS SearchlogView;
 	CREATE VIEW SearchlogView AS